USS Cloues

 USS Cloues (DE-265) was an Evarts-class destroyer escort of the United States Navy during World War II.
-She was sent off into the Pacific Ocean to protect convoys and other ships from Japanese submarines and fighter aircraft.
-She performed escort and antisubmarine operations in dangerous battle areas and returned home with three battle stars.
+She served in the Pacific Theater, escorting convoys and other ships against Japanese submarines and aircraft.
+Cloues conducted extensive escort and antisubmarine operations and received three battle stars for her World War II service.

 Namesake

 Edward Blanchard Cloues was born on 25 December 1917 at Warner, New Hampshire.
 He graduated from the United States Naval Academy on 6 June 1940.
 Ensign Cloues reported to USS Arizona on 29 June 1940, and was killed in action when his ship was sunk during the Japanese Attack on Pearl Harbor on 7 December 1941.

-Construction and commissioning
+Construction and Commissioning

 Cloues was launched on 6 April 1943 by Boston Navy Yard; sponsored on her commissioning day by Mrs. H. B. Cloues, mother of Ensign Cloues; and commissioned on 10 August 1943.

-World War II Pacific Theater operations
+World War II Pacific Theater Operations

 Cloues stood out of Boston, Massachusetts, on 4 October 1943 for New York, the Panama Canal, San Francisco, California, and Pearl Harbor, arriving on 17 November.
 She conducted gunnery exercises, battle practice, and landing operations off Oahu until 30 November, when she sailed in convoy to San Francisco.
 For the next months she had escort duty in the Hawaiian Islands and to San Francisco.
 On 29 February, she sailed from Pearl Harbor for Johnston Island and the Gilberts, arriving on 11 March for escort duty and to cover the landings at Bikini, Enyu, and Rongelap.
 From 22 March Cloues was based on Kwajalein for screening duty in the Marshalls.